-The Age Structure of the Bathurst Regional Council area's resident workers is indicative of the residential role and function of the local area.
+The Age Structure of Bathurst Regional Council area's resident workers is indicative of the residential role and function of the local area.
 This includes factors such as when the area was settled; what types of households live there; the level of access the area has to employment, services and facilities; the local dwelling stock characteristics (including cost of housing); local amenity and a range of other factors that attract people to an area.

 The age structure of Bathurst Regional Council area's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
 For example, younger resident workers, while less experienced, are typically more mobile and have higher level skills in use of new technologies.

-Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence
+Australian Bureau of Statistics (ABS) – Census 2016 and 2021 – by usual residence

 |Resident workers age structure|

 |Ten year age groups (years)||Number||%||New South Wales%||Number||%||New South Wales%||2016 - 2021|

 |15 to 24 years||3,548||17.4||13.8||2,979||16.4||14.0||+569|